nvs-vocabs/S11/README.md

-# S11
+# S11 - BODC Parameter Semantic Model Life Cycle Stages
-A controlled vocabulary for terms used to specify the development stage (lifecycle stage) of a biological entity in the BODC parameter semantic model
+A controlled vocabulary for terms used in the BODC parameter semantic model to specify the development stage (life cycle stage) of a biological entity

 Terms and mappings available from: http://vocab.nerc.ac.uk/collection/S11/current/